wael-ali/pwa_1/Info.md

 }
 ```
-### Apple support
+### Safari support
 to make sure that our app is also supporting Apple (safari)
-in the index.html add the following meta and links
+in all html files or (all html file should have these meta prooerties)
 ```
 </head>
 .